Become a Creator today!Start creating today - Share your story with the world!

 Speaker

-So although i think the direction of travel has to be clear, I think we have to have leaders that can navigate Uncertainty, changing environments, you know, sudden financial pressures, policy changes, changing student demands.
+So although i think the direction of travel has to be clear, I think they we have to have leaders that can navigate Uncertainty, changing environments, you know, sudden financial pressures, policy changes, changing student demands.

 00:06:57